sergeo92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7- Create a new global variables
 8- Display the result of the addition of 128 with the value stored in the variable 9- Display the result of POWER divided by DIVIDE
+10- Display the result of BREATH power LOVE